 Although more than 80 percent of palm oil is used for food products, it also is one of many natural oils used in personal care products.
 Avon is not a significant user of palm oil or palm kernel oil (PKO) and predominantly uses ingredients that are derivatives of palm oil and PKO.

 As a company, we are committed to protecting the environment and respecting and upholding the human rights of the communities and workers affected by our operations and supply chain.
 That is why Avon adopted its first Palm Oil Promise in 2011 outlining our guidelines for purchasing sustainably sourced palm oil and joined the Roundtable on Sustainable Palm Oil (RSPO) to help continue the development, implementation and verification of credible global standards for sustainable palm oil.
 Since 2011, we have supported the production of sustainable palm oil through the GreenPalm program, which means that for every estimated ton of palm oil derivative we use in the production of our products, we have paid a voluntary premium to a palm oil producer that is operating within the RSPO strict guidelines for social and environmental responsibility.
-For the 2014 calendar year, we will support the production of 18,400 metric tons of sustainable palm oil production through the purchase of Book&Claim certificates in the GreenPalm program.
+For the 2015 calendar year, we supported the production of 20,000 metric tons of sustainable palm oil through the purchase of Book&Claim certificates in the GreenPalm program.

 Avon wishes to increase our support of responsible palm oil sourcing and we therefore issued a more comprehensive Palm Oil Promise in July 2015 to ensure greater traceability and responsible sourcing in our palm oil supply chain.
 The traceability of palm/PKO derivatives is complex and we know this will not be an easy journey, but Avon is committed to implementing a plan to achieve responsible palm oil sourcing.
 We are dedicated to working in collaboration with our suppliers to ensure palm oil, palm kernel oil, and derivatives used in Avon products globally meet our revised guidelines outlined in the Avon Palm Oil Promise.